Julie Waters Therapy

 SERVICES

-Psychotherapy and somatic techniques for ages 13 and up.
+Psychotherapy and somatic practices for ages 13 and up.

 Treating